pgdr/talks/citmc/PITCHME.md

 #### Why inhouse development

 @ul
-* very close to users
+* direct access to users and developers
+* being our own client makes life simpler
+* have (access to) domain knowledge
+* we build the necessary culture
 * speed of development (weeks vs years)
-* domain knowledge
+* no off-the-shelf alternatives
+* we may build on _all_ open source software
-* keep knowledge ...
+* build expertise ...
 * main benefit: knowledge
 @ulend